Deep learning for track recognition in pixel and strip-based particle detectors: RDGraphNet neural network

-If the number of fake hits is high, preprocessing is necessary to reduce the number of fake segments in the final graph.
-An algorithm of building a reverse directed graph (reverse digraph) is used.
-The edges of a new graph $G_r$ are the nodes of the original graph $G$, and the nodes of the reverse graph are the edges of the original one.
-This approach reduces the number of fake edges by an order of magnitude, while preserving all true edges.
-To achieve this, the weight for each edge of the graph Gr is calculated by the formula:
+As a result, this approach reduces the number of fake track segments by an order of magnitude, while preserving all true track segments.
+To achieve this, the weight for each edge of the graph $G_r$ is calculated by the formula:

-where $dZ_j = Z_j-Z_{j-1}$, $dX_j = X_j-X_{j-1}$, $dY_j = Y_j-Y_{j-1}$ for $i=1$, $j \in \{1,2\}$ and $Z_j$, $X_j$ and $Y_j$ are the hit coordinates (in the case of a collider experiment, the cylindrical coordinates are used according to~\ref{eq_2}).
+where $dZ_j = Z_j-Z_{j-1}$, $dX_j = X_j-X_{j-1}$, $dY_j = Y_j-Y_{j-1}$ for $i=1$, $j \in \{1,2\}$ and $Z_j$, $X_j$ and $Y_j$ are the hit coordinates.
+One can notice that an edge of the $G_r$ now contains the information of the 3 consecutive hits of the initial graph $G$.
+During training, at the input, the network receives a reverse digraph along with labels indicating whether the corresponding edge is true (connects three true hits) or fake (contains one or more fake hits).
 The training dataset contains only those edges whose weight is $w < 0.073$.
-This value was chosen during the statistical analysis of training data to keep the maximum number of true edges while minimizing the number of fake edges.

-During training, at the input, the network receives a reverse digraph along with labels indicating whether or not the corresponding edge is real or fake.
-As a result, after training, the RDGraphNet (Reversed Directed Graph Neural Network) neural network predicts the value $x \in [0,1]$.
+This value was chosen during the statistical analysis of training data to keep the maximum number of true edges while minimizing the number of fake edges of the $G_r$ (by the construction of the algorithm an edge of $G_r$ is true if it contains 3 true hits of the $G$).
+After training, the RDGraphNet (Reversed Directed Graph Neural Network) neural network predicts the value $x \in [0,1]$.
 The true edges of the track candidate are those edges for which $x$ exceeds a certain threshold.
 Again, the threshold is used for the adjustment of the efficiency and purity of track recognition.
 In this work, the threshold is fixed and equal to $0.5$.
-The RDGraphNet hyperparameters used for track finding in the planned CGEM detector of the BESIII experiment are summarized in Tab.~\ref{tab_pargraphnet}.
+The RDGraphNet hyperparameters used for track finding in the planned CGEM detector of the BESIII experiment are summarized in Table~\ref{tab_pargraphnet}.